 Respect his responses, whether or not they are correct.

-To further encourage him to think critically, you may ask: “Let’s predict what will happen next.”
+To further encourage him to develop critical thinking skills, you may ask: “Let’s predict what will happen next.”
 Or, prompt him to come up with more options, such as: “Let’s think of all the possible solutions.”, says Julia.

 Encourage him to think of different ways: “What other ideas could we try?”
 Questions like these can help hone your child’s creativity.

 Finally, remember that he learns from you.
 He observes how you solve problems, so always be mindful of how you articulate your challenges and solutions.
 When you can, explain situations.
-When playing, do not rush her for answers, but allow her time to think through the problems.
+When playing, do not rush him for answers, but give him time to think through the problems.